inosin/second_level_cache/README.md

 [![Build Status](https://travis-ci.org/hooopo/second_level_cache.png?branch=master)](https://travis-ci.org/hooopo/second_level_cache)
 [![Code Climate](https://codeclimate.com/github/hooopo/second_level_cache.png)](https://codeclimate.com/github/hooopo/second_level_cache)

 SecondLevelCache is a write-through and read-through caching library inspired by Cache Money and cache_fu, support ActiveRecord 4.

+The available storage adapters for persisting the cache: redis, memcached, dalli, memory

 Read-Through: Queries by ID, like `current_user.articles.find(params[:id])`, will first look in cache store and then look in the database for the results of that query.
 If there is a cache miss, it will populate the cache.